Four Kindness Activities For Kids At Home

 Now, more than ever, the world could use some empathy and kindness.
 And like most skills, empathy is best learned during childhood.

-Social emotional learning (SEL) is often part of the cirriculum in classrooms from a young age, but instilling empathy and kindness in children can be practiced at home, too.
-So even if your children are learning remotely this fall, there are plenty of easy, free ways to build empathy and practice compassion right at home.
+Social emotional learning (SEL) is often part of the curriculum in classrooms from a young age, but instilling empathy and kindness in children can be practiced at home, too.
+So even if your children are learning remotely this fall, there are plenty of easy, free ways to build empathy and practice kindness activities and compassion right at home.

 Check out these kindness activities for kids to help build empathy and compassion with your family:

 It may seem straightforward, but this simple act can set a great foundation for a lifelong kindness.
 According to the early childhood development non-profit Zero to Three, babies as young as six months old use social referencing to gauge a situation, meaning they look to their parents to read their reaction.
 This means that parents play a pivotal role in helping their kids develop empathy and learn about their feelings.

 Mirror the behaviors you want your children to pick up, like doing something kind for a neighbor, showing compassion with others.
 Encourage family-wide conversations about feelings, and create an open environment for your children to share.